ibm-cloud-docs/secrets-manager/service-credentials.md

 When changing a Service credential secret's TTL, it will be applied only on the next secret version rotation.
 {: note}

+The service credential secret that is created by {{site.data.keyword.secrets-manager_short}} will also be the name of the resource key.
+For example, a Service credential secret for Cloud Object Storage called `my-secret-name` will have a matching resource key in Cloud Object Storage named `my-secret-name`.
+If you will later rename the secret in {{site.data.keyword.secrets-manager_short}}, this change will not reflect in the resource key but functionality will not break.
+{:: note}

 ### Assigning IAM service access role for Service credentials